Instructors

 Aleksandra Samuļenkova

-Visiting lecturer
+Visiting lecturer and critic, Latin Two

 Aleksandra is a Latvian-born type designer based in the Netherlands.
 She graduated from the TypeMedia master program at KABK in The Hague.
 Her award-winning typeface Pilot is among the few contemporary type designs to be cast in metal.
 For several years, Aleksandra worked as a type designer at LucasFonts in Berlin; after that, moved to the Netherlands, where she pursued independent projects and joined Bold Monday to work on Cyrillic and Greek extensions of the IBM Plex type family.